 This Ferrari F40 is no longer available.
 Please contact us for any further information you may require.

-At the start of January 2010 DK Engineering completed their 100th sale of this iconic supercar.
-During 2011 DK have executed a total of eleven F40 transactions.
-Our workshops have maintained approximately 75 different examples at various points in their life over the past 22 years.
-With this we are generally acknowledged as one of the leading F40 specialists in Europe.
+At DK Engineering we have executed over 130 trades of this iconic supercar.
+Our workshops have maintained approximately 85 different examples at various points in their life over the past 26 years.
+With this we are generally acknowledged as one of the leading F40 specialists in the world.